Quality standard

 Equality and diversity considerations

-Practitioners should be aware that some women may feel particularly anxious or have extreme difficulties undergoing some procedures such as abdominal and pelvic examinations.
-There could be a number of reasons for this, for example the woman's culture or age, or a learning disability.
-Consideration should therefore be given to carrying out an abdominal examination only, if this is clinically appropriate, and ensuring that the woman can bring a friend or relative as a chaperone if she wishes.
-Some women may also prefer to have a female practitioner carry out the examination.
+Practitioners should be aware that some women and people may feel particularly anxious or have extreme difficulties undergoing some procedures such as abdominal and pelvic examinations.
+There could be a number of reasons for this, for example their culture or age, or a learning disability.
+Consideration should therefore be given to carrying out an abdominal examination only, if this is clinically appropriate or the woman or person declines a pelvic examination, and ensuring that they can bring a friend or relative as a chaperone if they wish.
+Some women and people may also prefer to have a female practitioner carry out the examination.

 Transgender men should have endometriosis considered as a possible diagnosis if they present with suspected endometriosis.